hayoade1/thomas_cc_demo/terraform/aws/README.md

 Now lets review how each service renews credentials:

 #### Dynamic Credentials for Listing service
-- The listing service uses the Environment Variable `DB_PW` to read Mongo DB credentials.
+- The listing service uses the Environment Variable `password` to read Mongo DB credentials.
 Envconsul interacts with Vault using a token that was supplied during bootstrap process.
   - _(Optional) View the [init\_listing.tpl](init\_listing.tpl) see this process._

 - Envconsul obtains a Vault token, then reads the MongoDB credential from the path: `mongo/creds/catalog`.